 The idea of trading your crop tops and short skirts for dress pants and a blazer is one that can make any girl a little nervous.
-Most of us are getting to the point in our lives were internships have been completed, job postings have become something we live and breathe and knowing how to seem confident when your head is doing a 360 is all part of the very exciting process of starting your career.
-For those that still feel they aren’t ready to take on their dream job interview with the confidence and poise that is sure to secure you the position, follow these five steps to become prepared to land it.
+Most of us are getting to the point in our lives were internships have been completed, job postings have become something we live and breathe, and plenty of time is spent scouring through resume templates to check everything on ours is up to standard.
+Knowing how to seem confident when your head is doing a 360 is all part of the very exciting process of starting your career.
+For those that still feel they aren’t ready to take on their dream job interview with the confidence and poise that is sure to secure you the position, follow these five steps to becoming prepared to land it.

 - Do your research: How can you expect to come off as confident and educated if you don’t know anything about the job and the company you are interviewing for?
 Know anything and everything there is to know.
 Have an idea of what the company does as a whole as well as what you will be doing in your future position if you were to work there.
 Any statistic you can list or knowledge you can show about the company will impress your potential future boss.

 - Update that resume: You never want to walk into an interview without fully showing off your skills.
+For example, if someone spent a lot of time checking out sites like Upskilled, in the hopes of making a decision as to whether to do a vocational course and actually went through with it, the number of skills this person could have learned over time could be very useful to the job they’re interviewing for.
+So why wouldn’t you add this to the resume?
 Make sure every work experience and club you are involved in that relates to that job is listed on your resume and that you have a freshly printed copy ready to go when you walk in.
-Your interviewer may not need it, but being prepared is always impressive.
+Your interviewer may not need it, especially if they’ve utilized the services provided within these Vermont background checks, (or a more local one to you) to accurately verify all of the details on your resume.
+But having a hard copy and being prepared is always impressive.

-These steps won’t guarantee you the job of your dreams on the first try and can’t promise you won’t get butterflies walking into your interview, but with practice of these five steps you are one step closer to your dreams and much more confident about getting there!
+These steps won’t guarantee you the job of your dreams on the first try and can’t promise you won’t get butterflies walking into your interview, but with the practice of these five steps, you are one step closer to your dreams and much more confident about getting there!
 Good luck!